Klosmi/html-basics/JS-basic.md

 inheritance allows us to eliminate redundant code.
 So, using less code: we define an object, and other objects can inherit those properties and methods.

-- eg.: we have several HTML elements lik button, checkbox, select.
+- eg.: we have several HTML elements like button, checkbox, select.
 We define an htmlElement object, and help other objects inherit those methods and properties which are deifned in the htmlElement object.

 ---